julie-ng/cloud-architecture-review/content/questions/tenancy.md

 ---
 title: What is your tenancy model?
-description: Longer helping text if people don't understand what this means.
+description: Longer helping text if people don't understand what this question means.
 type: radio
 options:
 - path: 'requirements/single-tenant'